Wagner Group activities in Africa: Sudan (2017–2024)

 Following the October–November 2021 Sudanese coup d'état, Russian support for the military administration set up in Sudan became more open and Russian-Sudanese ties, along with Wagner's activities, continued to expand even after Russian invasion of Ukraine in 2022, leading to condemnation by the United States, United Kingdom and Norway.
 The Wagner Group obtained lucrative mining concessions.
 10 mi from the town of Abidiya, in Sudan's northeastern gold-rich area, a Russian-operated gold mine was set up that was thought to be an outpost of the Wagner Group.
 Further to the east, Wagner supported Russia's attempts to build a naval base on the Red Sea.
 It used western Sudan's Darfur region as a staging point for its operations in other neighboring countries, the Central African Republic, Libya and parts of Chad.
 Geologists of the Wagner-linked "Meroe Gold" company also visited Darfur to assess its uranium potential.

 Mid-April 2023, clashes erupted in Sudan between the Sudanese Armed Forces (SAF), broadly loyal to Gen. Abdel Fattah al-Burhan, and the RSF, following Gen. Dagalo.
 Subsequently, some Sudanese and regional diplomatic sources claimed that the Wagner Group had provided surface-to-air missiles to the RSF against the SAF.
 Prigozhin denied supporting the RSF, saying that the company has not had a presence in Sudan for more than two years.
 Sudan's army chief, Abdel Fattah al-Burhan, stated that "So far, there has been no confirmation about the Wagner Group's support for the RSF."

+As relations between the Russian government and the SAF improved during mid-2024, the latter publicly claimed that the Wagner Group was no longer operating in Sudan.
+This claim was contradicted by a diplomatic source and eyewitnesses speaking to Middle East Eye (MEE).